 I work mainly in aesthetics and am a member of the UBC aesthetics group.
-My research focusses on pictorial representation and perception; the aesthetic and epistemic value of pictures, including scientific images; theories of art and its value; the ontology of art; computer art and new art forms; and aesthetic value.
-I am now working on a book on aesthetic justice and injustice while co-authoring two books for OUP: Aesthetic Life and Why It Matters with Bence Nanay and Nick Riggle and The Geography of Taste with Samantha Matherne, Mohan Matthen, and Bence Nanay.
+My research focusses on pictorial representation and perception; the aesthetic and epistemic value of pictures, including scientific images; theories of art and its value; the ontology of art; computer art and new art forms; aesthetic value; and the history of aesthetics in Europe and South Asia.
+I’m now working on a defending a cosmopolitan theory of aesthetic injustice while co-authoring two books for OUP: Aesthetic Life and Why It Matters with Bence Nanay and Nick Riggle and The Geography of Taste with Samantha Matherne, Mohan Matthen, and Bence Nanay.

-Being for Beauty: Aesthetic Agency and Value (Oxford: Oxford University Press, 2018)
+Being for Beauty: Aesthetic Agency and Value (Oxford University Press, 2018)

-Aesthetics on the Edge: Where Philosophy Meets the Human Sciences (Oxford: Oxford University Press, 2018)
+Aesthetics on the Edge: Where Philosophy Meets the Human Sciences (Oxford University Press, 2018)

 A Philosophy of Computer Art (London: Routledge, 2009)

-Sight and Sensibility: Evaluating Pictures (Oxford: Oxford University Press, 2005)
+Sight and Sensibility: Evaluating Pictures (Oxford University Press, 2005)

 Fellow of the Royal Society of Canada